 Trim the fat from quesadillas, nachos, and other cheesy favorites by swapping full-fat dairy for the low-fat version, suggests Iserloh.
 (In her opinion, fat-free cheeses are tasteless.)
 Iserloh’s favorites: low-fat mozzarella because it melts beautifully and pepper jack for its flavor.

 Grilled corn is healthy enough, but once you slather on butter it’s merely a vehicle for saturated fat.
-Rather than grab a stick from a street fair, fire up your grill at home.
+Rather than grab a stick from a street fair, fire up your grill at home (check out these recipes for popular grilling sides).
 Barbeque the cob in its husk or wrapped in tinfoil with just a little bit of butter and squeeze on some lime for a punchy, low cal seasoning, recommends Gans.

 Swap beef for ground turkey when preparing a batch of tacos or nachos.
 Afraid that turkey meat is too tough?
 Just add a little canned tomato or mix with ground sirloin, which is leaner than ground chuck, suggests Iserloh.